inoio/solrs/README.md

   property is (re)used (1 second by default).
 * ZK cluster state updates are read using the `CloudSolrServers.clusterStateUpdateInterval`.

-To run solrs connected to SolrCloud / ZooKeeper, you pass an instance of `CloudSolrServers` to `RoundRobinLB`.
+To run solrs connected to SolrCloud / ZooKeeper, you pass an instance of `CloudSolrServers` to `RoundRobinLB`/`FastestServerLB`.
 The simplest case looks like this:

 ```scala